-I’ve never seen a movie or TV show that showed an accurate depiction of what dismissal time is like in the elementary classroom.
-Usually, you’ll hear a bell ringing and then see hundreds of students come running out the door screaming without any supervision.
+I've never seen a movie or TV show that showed an accurate depiction of what dismissal time is like in the elementary classroom.
+Usually, you'll hear a bell ringing and then see hundreds of students come running out the door screaming without any supervision or procedures in place.

 However, there is a little bit of truth to the scenes of kids storming out of the school.
 I've found that the end of the day is consistently the hardest time of day to keep students organized, quiet, on task, and motivated to follow directions.
 It's almost like something clicks in a student's brain once they put their backpack on that signals them that it is time to start acting crazy.

-As the school year progresses, I’ve found that my dismissal procedures are always the first ones that students begin to disregard.
-By starting strict and practicing regularly, students will learn that you take the procedures seriously.
+As the school year progresses, I've found that my dismissal procedures are always the first ones that students begin to disregard.
+By starting strict and practicing regularly, your 3rd, 4th, and 5th grade students will learn that you take the procedures seriously.

 The first day of school, I would have my students practice our dismissal procedures right after lunch.
 I would try to allot at least 30 minutes to practice.
 This would give me plenty of time to set clear expectations for each step of our dismissal procedures.
 (We spent a lot of this time practicing how to stack chairs safely!)
 It also gave me time to figure out how each of my students would be going home.